 West Virginia Midland baggage car 1.
 This car is the only known narrow gauge baggage car with a southeastern heritage still in existence.

-West Virginia Midland office car "Holly" (Jackson & Sharpe 1902).
+West Virginia Midland office car "Holly" built by Jackson & Sharpe in 1902.
 This car is the only known narrow gauge office car with a southeastern heritage still in existence.

 We pulled into the station and started to look around.
 The museum was closed but the grounds were open.

-The Newton station.
+The Southern Railway Newton station built in 1924.
 We walked all the tracks to the covered part of the museum.

-Clinchfield Railroad caboose.
+Clinchfield Railroad caboose 1023 built by Clinchfield Railroad in 1920.
 I then walked across the street.

 A tank car and box car minus their wheels.